ICT4LT

 Feedback is welcomed.

-This is a question that has been raised on a regular basis ever since the introduction of the language lab in the 1960s and, from the early 1980s, the introduction of personal computers into schools.
-In November 1998, the following message appeared in the Linguanet Forum electronic discussion list:
+This is a question that has been raised on a regular basis ever since the introduction of the language lab in the 1960s and, from the early 1980s, when personal computers were introduced into schools.
+In November 1998, the following message appeared in the Linguanet Forum:

 At a meeting comprising some significant figures in the field of education and training which I attended last week, it was suggested that there was little on-going or completed systematic research which could evidence the benefits of ICT in the delivery of Modern Foreign Languages.

-This provocative statement prompted two swift replies, one by David Wilson, a teacher in secondary education, and one by Graham Davies, Academic Coordinator of the ICT4LT Project.
+This statement prompted two swift replies, one by David Wilson, a teacher in secondary education, and one by Graham Davies, Editor-in-Chief of the ICT4LT website.
 Both expressed surprise at the lack of awareness of the "significant figures".
 Relevant extracts from their replies are quoted here:

 Concrete evidence on the effectiveness of CALL is difficult to obtain.
 There is plenty of anecdotal evidence about the positive effects of CALL.
-Teachers often report on their students being "enthusiastic", "engaged" and even "excited" in classes in which CALL is used, but there have been few controlled research studies.
+Teachers often report on their students being "enthusiastic", "engaged", "motivated" and even "excited" in classes in which CALL is used, but are sceptical about measuring its effectiveness.
+See this summary in Word format of a discussion that took place in the MFL Resources Forum in 2008: How effective is the use of ICT in language learning and teaching?
+A small-scale investigation by Graham Davies: ICT Effectiveness.
+See also Section 3, Module 1.4 on the effectiveness of using interactive whiteboards in whole-class teaching.

 Evidence of the effectiveness of CALL can also be seen in two of the case studies described in Module 3.1, Managing a multimedia language centre: